AgentD/squashfs-tools-ng/README.md

 If Doxygen is available, a reference manual can be built as follows:

 	make doxygen-doc

+The pre-compiled binary packages for Windows are built using a helper script that uses a MinGW cross toolchain to build squashfs-tools-ng and any of the required dependencies:

+	./mkwinbins.sh

 ## Structure of the Source Code